linkedin/iris/docs/source/quickstart.rst

     AND mode_id IN (SELECT id FROM mode WHERE name='sms' OR name='call');

 Now, we can use the ``iris_twilio`` vendor for sending messages.
-Let’s trigger another incident, using the “Test Plan” button for “Example plan” in the same way we did before.
+Let’s trigger another incident, using the "Test Plan" button for "Example plan" in the same way we did before.
 Make sure Iris sender is running, and wait for Iris to call.
 After a minute or so, you should receive a phone call from your Twilio number saying "test\_call".